pfaffelmoser/java-spring-web/README.md

 [![Build Status][ci-img]][ci] [![Released Version][maven-img]][maven]

-# OpenTracing Spring Web Instrumentation
+# OpenTracing Spring Web Instrumentations

 This library provides instrumentation for Spring Web applications (Boot, MVC and WebFlux).
 It creates tracing data for server requests and also client requests (`RestTemplate`, `AsyncRestTemplate` and `WebClient`).